nerdfolio/better-auth-goodies/packages/ba-guest-list/README.md

 Options:

- `allowGuests`: can be an array of names or array of `{name: string, role?: string}`. role uses better-auth convention as a comma-separated string of actual roles.
+ `allowGuests`: can be an array of names or array of `{name: string, role?: string}`.
+Role follows better-auth convention as a comma-separated string of actual roles.

  `revealNames`: is a boolean.
 When enabled, the client will be able to retrieve the guest names via `client.signIn.guestList.reveal()`.
 Names may also be returned in api errors during logins.
 When undefined or disabled, the `reveal()` endpoint will just return `null` and names will not be sent in error messages.